moment/luxon/docs/validity.md

 ## Reasons a DateTimes can be invalid

-The most common way to do that is to over or underflow some unit:
+The most common way to do that is to over- or underflow some unit:

  * February 40th
  * 28:00